jai-sandhu/jai-sandhu.github.io/index.md

 * High-school basketball referee
 * Gas station clerk
 * Home Depot associate
-* some website creation through Wix and then used HTML better it
+* some website creation through Wix and then used HTML for unique changes

 ## Activities and Interests: